csyntax/downr/README.md

 Dirt-simple markdown blog system built using *ASP.NET Core* and *Razor Pages*.

+## Blogging with downr

+Blogging with downr is deliberately very simple: you basically just write Markdown.
+If you want to customize the style or HTML layout, you have 3 files to edit.
+Obviously, you can customize it all you want, but if you're simply into blogging with Markdown you never need to look at the source code.

+Here are the basic conventions of blogging with downr:

+* The Markdown and media assets for each post are stored in individual folders named according to the posts' slugs
+* Each post must have a YAML header containing post metadata
+* Each post's content is authored in an individual Markdown file named `index.md`
+* Images and other media are stored in the `media` subfolder for each post's folder
+* All posts' content are stored in the top-most `_posts` folder in the repository

 ## Metadata

 The top section of each Markdown file must contain a YAML header with some simple metadata elements.
 All of these elements are required.
 The YAML below demonstrates this convention.